-AT&T announces another round of new and expanded 4G LTE markets [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+AT&T announces another round of new and expanded 4G LTE markets [UPDATED]Alex Wagner - Editorial Director of News and Content

 AT&T's list of 4G LTE markets is growing again today, as the big blue operator has announced another handful of markets with new and expanded LTE coverage.
 Most of the cities included in today's list are sprinkled throughout the East Coast, so if you're an AT&T customer that calls that part of the country home, then you may want to shift your eyes down to a bit and peep the markets that were named by AT&T earlier this morning:

 - Harrison, Ark. (includes Harrison, Eureka Springs, Alpena, Bellafonte, Berryville, Carrollton, Valley Springs and several surrounding communities)

 - Hilton Head, S.C. (includes both Hilton Head and Bluffton)

 - Watertown, N.Y. (includes Watertown, Black River, Calcium, Evans Mills, and Fort Drum)